 Auto-scored multiple-choice Listenwise quizzes are very popular with teachers and students.
 Teachers say that reviewing student assessment data offers insight into students’ listening comprehension skills, both individually and collectively.
 They use the data from both quizzes and open-response questions to inform instruction, and their students use it to self-monitor and focus their learning and listening practice.

 Listenwise has greatly supported my distance learning for my students, as it gives students a chance to practice their listening skills, then they can discuss and share their opinions on the same topics.
 It also makes it clear for me as a teacher which standards they need help with, and which they are strong in.
 I love that it integrates with Google Classroom, and that the quizzes are graded.
 I also like that I can give quick feedback for the writing (questions) and allow the students to make revisions and resubmit.

 My students are engaged in the podcasts and find the interactive transcript valuable.
 After one quiz, many realized they have some areas they need to work on, which is a motivating factor.

 Listenwise is a great way to engage students in both current events and topics related to curriculum.
 It’s easy to implement as part of a regular schedule; I assign one each Monday, so students can anticipate it.
 I also like how the questions are broken down by skill.
 For example, I was able to see that my students were struggling to identify the main idea of the interviews and respond by re-teaching this concept.
 I love having Listenwise as part of my weekly curriculum!

-You may also be interested in What Teachers Are Saying about Remote/Hybrid Learning with Listenwise, including how the platform helps foster student engagement, broaden accessibility, and support English learners.
+You may also be interested in What Teachers Are Saying about Student Learning with Listenwise, including how the platform helps foster student engagement, broaden accessibility, and support English learners.